 Performance of HRF Grant Approval Process

-1. HRF grant approval process – The new grant approval process was approved by the Steering Committee in July 2012, but the process remains similar to the previous one, consisting of six simple steps as detailed in Figure 1.
-New performance standards will be established by the MPCE with the support of the Secretariat.
+1. HRF grant approval process – The revised grant approval process was approved by the Steering Committee in July 2012, and consists of six simple steps as detailed in Figure 1.
+Performance standards are established by the MPCE with the support of the Secretariat.
 The HRF grant approval process is aligned with the MPCE project review process to facilitate a fluid processing of funding requests.

-2. Average processing time - As of July 2013, the average processing time from the submission of a project concept note to the HRF by the GoH up until the transfer of funds by the Trustee to the Partner Entity was 106 days with the total processing time per project varying from 11 days for the IHRC Capacity Building Program to 178 days for the Reconstruction of the Education Sector project (Figure 2).
-On average almost half of the processing time (51.9 days) was used to prepare the full project document.
-The performance standard for the approval of the project concept note and the approval of the full project document by the HRF Steering Committee and the GoH were closely adhered to with these steps taking respectively on average 9.7, 7.9 and 7.4 days, cumulatively representing less than 24 percent of the total processing time.
-The HRF showed its capacity to rapidly respond to Government financing requests by processing the request for funding of the first phase of President Martelly’s priority 16 Neighborhoods/6 Camps projects within two months.
+2. Average processing time - As of May 2014, the average processing time from the submission of a project concept note to the HRF by the GoH up until the transfer of funds by the Trustee to the Partner Entity was 113 days with the total processing time per project varying from 11 days for the IHRC Capacity Building Program to 258 days for the Milk Production and Processing project (Figure 2).
+On average almost half of the processing time (58 days) was used to prepare the full project document.
+The performance standard for the approval of the project concept note and the approval of the full project document by the HRF Steering Committee were closely adhered to with these steps taking respectively on average 9.1, and 8.2 days.
+The HRF recently showed its capacity to rapidly respond to Government financing requests by processing the request for funding of the budget support operations supervised by the IDB (US$21 million) and of the Education For All project additional financing managed by the World Bank (US$15 million) which were all approved within 5 working days (including the concept notes for the IDB supported activities) .